phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 [unsafe block]: https://doc.rust-lang.org/book/unsafe.html

 ## What's next?
-Until now we write magic bits to memory every time we want to print something.
-It's time to end this hackery.
-In the [next post] we create a VGA buffer module that allows us to print strings in different colors through a nice interface.
+Until now we write magic bits to some memory location when we want to print something to screen.
+In the [next post] we create a abstraction for the VGA text buffer that allows us to print strings in different colors and provides a simple interface.

 [next post]: {{ site.url }}{{ page.next.url }}